Dr Laura Bedford

 Dr Laura Bedford is a Lecturer in the Criminology at Deakin University.
-She will be Chairing the ARC203: Crime, Victims and Justice Unit in 2020.
+She will be Chairing the ARC302: Criminology Research, and the ACR211: Crime Prevention and Security units in 2021.
 Laura is a highly skilled, pragmatic, qualitative and quantitative researcher.
 Laura has a PhD in Criminology awarded by the University of Queensland.
 Her thesis, Randomised Controlled Trials in Policing: An Organisational Learning Perspective, focused on the challenge of translating rigorous criminological research into evidence-based policy and practice in police organisations.
 She has led and contributed to a range of collaborative research projects and programs of research, and written numerous research reports and scholarly papers.
-She has recently worked as an embedded criminologist at the Queensland Police Service (QPS), where she was the lead researcher on a two-year randomised controlled field evaluation of the role and impact of frontline mobile technology.
-She also contributed to three systematic reviews related to interpersonal violent crime, the predictors of youth gang membership, and the prevention of youth gang violence in low to middle income countries.
+She worked as an embedded criminologist at the Queensland Police Service (QPS), where she was the lead researcher on a two-year randomised controlled field evaluation of the role and impact of frontline mobile technology.
+She has also contributed to three systematic reviews related to interpersonal violent crime, the predictors of youth gang membership, and the prevention of youth gang violence in low to middle income countries.

 After completing her undergraduate degree in Canada, she completed her honours dissertation (Political Science) and Master’s degree by thesis (Economic History) in South Africa.
 Currently, Laura is working to advance knowledge related to green criminology, environmental crime, resistance and activism.
 She is particularly interested in problematising the uneasy translation of hegemonic criminological theory and criminal justice practice outside of the Anglo-West.
 Laura has worked for many years in complex, multisectoral contexts where she has gained a solid understanding of the challenge of engaging stakeholders to initiate and implement high quality, inclusive policy research, and translate good research into sound, implementable and effective policy.
 To this end, her policy research work in South Africa and Australia has involved extensive engagement and collaboration with communities, social justice advocacy professionals and activists, and criminal justice workers, including police.

-Bedford, L. & Neyroud, P. (accepted for publication).
+Bedford, L. & Neyroud, P. (2021).
 Organizational Learning from Field Research in Policing: How Police can improve Policy and Practice by implementing Randomised Controlled Trials.
 In J. Albrecht and G. den Heyer (Eds.).
 Police Service Delivery.
 Enhancing Police Service Delivery and Performance during Challenging Times: Global Perspectives and Contemporary Policy Implications.
-Springer
+Springer. https://ebookcentral-proquest-com.ezproxy-f.deakin.edu.au/lib/deakin/reader.action?docID=6484280&ppg=375

 Recent unpublished reports and technical papers